-Flexibility and Production Speed
+Flexibility and Production Speed with Robotic Vision

-A leading manufacturer of picture frames was in need of more flexible manufacturing capability than their current high volume systems could provide.
+A leading manufacturer of picture frames was in need of more flexible manufacturing capability than their current high-volume systems could provide.
 A completely new automation system was needed to reach down into the markets where more store-specific styles were needed to satisfy the unique customer tastes these markets catered to.

 One aspect that had prevented the manufacturer from reaching into those markets is their current production automation systems.
 These systems were designed to produce only a certain style of product but at very high volumes.
 To hit these massive quantities, the existing systems used hard tooling that required extensive changeovers to transition from manufacturing one product style to another.
 The time and costs to make these changeovers all but made it too costly to explore the quantities of products the new markets desired.